-Overstimulated by Noise, Mess, and Constant Needs: Somatic Experiencing in Carlsbad, CA for Parental Regulation
+Overstimulated by Noise, Mess, and Constant Needs: Somatic Therapy for Parents in Carlsbad, CA

 At Wholeness Collective Therapy Group in Carlsbad Village, we work with many parents—especially those who are highly sensitive, neurodivergent, or carrying past stress/trauma—who describe this exact experience.
 The constant noise (screams, cries, endless questions), visual mess (toys everywhere, counters cluttered), tactile demands (being touched, pulled, climbed on), and emotional needs create a perfect storm.
 Your autonomic nervous system shifts into sympathetic overdrive: heart racing, breath shallow, muscles tense.
 If the activation lingers without resolution, it can tip into shutdown or irritability.
 Parenting becomes survival mode rather than connection.